Area

 The main goal of this symposium is to present and discuss recent developments in the energy storage field, specifically from the point of view of existing challenges in materials science and technologies.
 The symposium is planned to be a platform to exchange knowledge regarding materials science and engineering issues existing in various storage technologies including electrochemical, electric, mechanical and thermal energy storage.

-The results of research works at every maturity level (starting from fundamental science to almost-finished engineering applications) are welcome to be presented.
+Results of research works at every maturity level (starting from fundamental science to almost-finished engineering applications) are welcome to be presented.
 The symposium will facilitate the collaboration of all the participants, promote the exchange of ideas, and expedite the development of next-generation energy storage solutions by uniting experts from academia, industry, and research institutions under a unique and synergetic framework.

 Targeted topics